Makeshift Mudrooms and other Drop Zones

 This is probably the most extreme option of the three that we’re going to look at.

 This first image was one from our home project we did this past year.
-You can read about the whole project here on our blog, but basically we had a closet that was actually quite large on the inside, but serving little purpose for us.
+Basically we had a closet that was actually quite large on the inside, but serving little purpose for us.
 So we knocked down the walls and created a mudroom nook instead.

 The same goes for this next space.
 It looks as though they had a traditional closet, or maybe even a double door storage space, but then converted it into an open mudroom.
 This definitely requires a bit more work, time, and know-how, but it’s a great option and one you may not have thought of.